gyazgeldi/STRTN/STRTN-Seurat-README.md

    | `-h, --help`| | Show usage.|
    | `-v, --version`| | Show version.|

-Note: In the case for 48 mouse samples, `npcs` argument as 33 for PCA and `dims` argument as 4 for UMAP were used.
+Note: In the case for 48 mouse samples, outliers and control sample were excluded.
+To represent %80 of data, `npcs` argument as 33 for PCA and `dims` argument as 4 for UMAP were used.

 ## Outputs
 Outputs are provided in `out` directory.